 6.)
 Be organized!
 I can't stress enough how important this will ultimately be to your project's smooth completion.

 7.)
 Determine how you want to name and file your scans, images, and videos on your computer.
-Be consistent about your naming of files, folders, and subfolders.
+Be consistent about your naming of files, folders, and sub-folders.
 Do you want them filed chronologically, alphabetically, or by importance?
-For example, if you have a lot of correspondence from different sources you want to save, you can create a Folder called Correspondence, and then save the individual letters by the source's name or initials, and then the YYYY-MM-DD to keep them grouped alphabetically by sender and then chronological.
-Now, if you've already sorted and organized your letters by sender, you'll have an idea of how many of them you want to scan or photograph.
-If you have a lot of letters from one sender, you may want to create a subfolder with that source's name on it.
+For example, if you have a lot of correspondence from different sources you want to save, you can create a Folder called Correspondence, and then save the individual letters by the source's name or initials, and then the YYYY-MM-DD to keep them grouped alphabetically by the sender and then chronological.
+Now, if you've already sorted and organized your letters by the sender, you'll have an idea of how many of them you want to scan or photograph.
+If you have a lot of letters from one sender, you may want to create a sub-folder with that source's name on it.
 Then saving each letter by date will keep them chronologically ordered within that folder if you name them using a format something like this: "YYYY-MM-DD title of document" (see this National Archives article about file naming).
 If you have multiple page letters or documents that you don't want to edit, scan them as a single PDF document.

 9.)
 Use an assembly line technique to keep things going at a steady pace.
 That will also help you to not forget an important step.
 I found it helped me speed things along when I used the following order when scanning and saving my files.

 a) Scan item.

 b) Save to the desired location, naming it to finalize the save.

 c) If you want to, are able to, or have the time, you can do minor editing (like cropping, removing minor damage, sharpening, etc.) However, you can always plan to do editing later.

 d) Save any updates.